-Workplace environments are changing rapidly in our ever-connected digital era and that’s a good thing.
+Workplace environments are changing rapidly in our ever-connected digital era, and that’s a good thing.
 Gone are the days of anonymous cubicles, rigid environments, and brief pleasantries exchanged over the water cooler.
-Today’s employees want a workplace that supports creativity and collaboration, as well as their overall wellbeing.
-Just as the strict boundaries between work life and home life are increasingly fluid, so too are the physical spaces we work in.
-Forward-thinking office design ensures physical spaces that both reflect and reinforce a company’s culture, mission, and values.
+Today’s employees want a workplace that supports their creativity, collaboration, and wellbeing.

 Fans are moms too, and they need your full support.

-More and more women are self-identifying as sports fans and they're buying game tickets, following scores, and sharing stats on social media.
+More and more women are sports fans and they're buying game tickets, following scores, and sharing stats on social media.
 And many of these women are new moms who need a dedicated lactation space.
 Make your arena, ballpark or stadium provides a comfortable experience for all of your guests.
 Here are 7 things to consider when it comes to creating a lactation room.